cravelweb/easy-link-checker/readme.md

-# Simple Link Checker
+# Easy Link Checker

-*Read this in other languages: [日本語](#シンプルリンクチェッカー)*
+*Read this in other languages: [日本語](#イージーリンクチェッカー)*

 ## Description

-Simple Link Checker is a **lightweight** WordPress plugin that allows you to manually check for broken links (internal & external) in selected posts from the admin panel.
+Easy Link Checker is a **lightweight** WordPress plugin that allows you to manually check for broken links (internal & external) in selected posts from the admin panel.
 It does not run any background processes, nor does it modify or save any data.
 You can use it easily whenever needed.

 ## Features